Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

 - "Work is crucial to me because I see it as a `pathway` to `realizing my personal value`. `I've even pondered(considered/thought)` whether I would continue working if I were financially free, and my conclusion is that I would.
 In such cases, Even if I `didn't` need to work for others for financial reasons, I `would` still pursue some personal projects and ideas by working for myself.”

-- "I've had some limited formal training, mainly focused on our `work processes`.
-As a programmer, much of my job involves `self-learning` and `seeking guidance` from experienced colleagues `when it comes to` the `specific tasks` and skills required.”

 - "My boss is highly professional.
 He efficiently prioritizes tasks, `delegates assignments` to the most suitable individuals, and `makes decisive decisions`.
 What I admire most is `his ability to maintain a clear distinction between work and non-work situations`, which makes working with him both relaxed and productive(efficient). `I've learned many valuable qualities` in the workplace from him.”

 - "I believe most people generally prefer leadership `in a concise and swift manner` when we are at work

 - My colleagues are `predominantly` fellow programmers, and we frequently collaborate on large-scale projects. `They are generally more experienced than I am` and `possess` exceptional technical skills. `I often turn to them for guidance` on technical issues, and they are always friendly and willing to help. `Outside of work`, I `share common interests` such as photography and playing computer games with some of my colleagues.
 We occasionally get together for dinners and chats, I think this relationship not only fosters a `sense of teamwork` but also makes the workplace enjoyable and comfortable."

 - Nobody likes working with `workaholics`

 - "I believe my current job is already ideal for me as it offers a good income and a comfortable working environment. `If I were to aim higher`, I'd like to `progress to a more senior position`, which would give me `greater influence` and more resources to pursue my own ideas, rather than solely following orders from leaders.”

 - "`If I had the opportunity to` choose a different profession, I would consider becoming a baker and opening(running) my own bakery.
 I `have a deep passion for the aroma of freshly baked bread`, and `working in such an environment`(in that kind of) would be `stress-free` and bring me a sense of happiness.
 Moreover, I believe that providing people with healthy and `wholesome` food is a highly meaningful endeavor.”

 - People work for various reasons: to earn a living, achieve career goals, or seek a sense of `self-worth`.
 Personally, I believe those who work for the last reason tend to be the happiest.

 ### Hometown - M